ukff/kyma-environment-broker/docs/user/03-10-service-description.md

 | **maxSurge[<sup>2</sup>](#update)**       | int    | Specifies the maximum number of virtual machines that are created during an update.        |    No    | `4`           |
 | **maxUnavailable[<sup>2</sup>](#update)** | int    | Specifies the maximum number of virtual machines that can be unavailable during an update. |    No    | `1`           |

+The SAP Converged Cloud plan cannot be provisioned in all SKR regions.
+This restriction is enforced through the region mapping functionality configured by [`sapConvergedCloudPlanRegionMappings`](https://github.com/kyma-project/kyma-environment-broker/blob/48d5f55dfacfc511ead132fb77f522abc7e382e7/resources/keb/values.yaml#L215).
+The lists enable you to map a BTP region, which is passed to the provisioning endpoint in an HTTP path parameter (map key), to Kyma regions (list entries).
+Based on that configuration and the passed path parameter, the broker schema is populated only with values from the mapped list.
+In case of an empty mapping configuration or passing a provisioning path parameter that does not contain the configured region, the `sap-converged-cloud` plan is not rendered in the schema.

  </details>
  </div>